Anatomically-Controllable Medical Image Generation with Segmentation-Guided Diffusion Models: Experiments

-\subsection{Sampling from Ablated Masks}
+\subsubsection{Sampling from Ablated Masks.}

-We will next explore our model's ability to be conditioned on a range of combinations of present or missing anatomical classes in input masks, following our mask-ablated training algorithm (Sec. \ref{sec:mask_abla}).
-In Fig. \ref{fig:samples_ablated} we demonstrate the effect on generated images of ablating certain classes from an input mask for breast MRI (more examples, including for CT Organ, in Appendix \ref{app:moresamples}).
-For example, we see that constraining the blood vessels and fibroglandular tissue (BV+FGT) in breast MRI, yet keeping the breast free, results in images that have the latter two classes pre-registered while the breast shape varies, and vice-versa.
+The direct benefit of mask ablated training (MAT) is its ability to generate images from masks with classes missing.
+In Fig. \ref{fig:samples_ablated} we demonstrate the effect on generated images of ablating certain classes from an input mask for breast MRI (more examples, including for CT Organ, are provided in Appendix B).
+For example, we see that constraining the BV+FGT in breast MRI, yet keeping the breast free, results in images that have the latter two classes pre-registered while the breast shape varies, and vice-versa.

-Notably, we also see that when the model is provided with an empty mask (unconditioned), it typically generates more anatomically realistic images than the unconditionally-trained model does (\eg, compare the bottom right image in Fig. \ref{fig:samples_ablated} to the rightmost image in Fig. \ref{fig:eg_imgs}), due to the mask-ablated training acting as self-supervised learning of more realistic object representations (somewhat analogous to MAE \cite{he2022masked}; see Appendix \ref{app:maskablateSSL}).
-This is important because the model has both the anatomical realism of a model trained with full mask guidance and the ability to generate new diverse samples without needing input masks.